IsaiahHenryB/Course-Project/README.md

 I realized as well that there was an issue with my code in my book controller i didn't define comicId as request.params.id in the previous HW.
 Also the synopsis object is beginning to give me issues again (returning undefined even though it has a specified value.)

 I'll have to figure this out later :confused:

+##Homework 16

+I was able to add basic user authentification to my site.
+I realized that I could access my admin page with the wrong password, but I noticed it was because I was missing {} after one of the if statements concerning the password validation.